What got you interested in working in Barking and Dagenham?

 I’ve been a resident of Barking for almost a decade.
 I also work in East London and spent six years at Barking and Dagenham Council in various capacities.
 As such, I feel I know the physical and cultural geography of the borough really well and I’m proud to now call it my home.
 As a Trustee of BD Giving, I want to play a meaningful role in strengthening community participation in funding decisions and empowering local stakeholders and organisations to achieve sustainable, positive social change for all of the borough’s residents.

-What are some challenges you believe you may face in this role?
+What challenges do you think you might face in this role?

 I think one of the main challenges will be developing a grant strategy which balances immediate social need (particularly the impact from Covid-19) with longer-term community investment.
 This will need to be supported by clear messaging and communications to local stakeholders and grant applicants, in what will likely be a difficult and competitive funding climate over the next few years.